 Near Palestine in Anderson County, Texas — The American South (West South Central)

 Location.
-31° 44.346′ N, 95° 34.247′ W. Marker is near Palestine, Texas, in Anderson County.
-Marker is on Park Road 70, on the left when traveling south.
-Marker is located in front of the Texas State Railroad Palestine Depot.
+31° 39.272′ N, 95° 45.561′ W. Marker is near Palestine, Texas, in Anderson County.
+Marker is on State Highway 294 half a mile east of U.S. 79, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 789 Park Road 70, Palestine TX 75801, United States of America.
+Marker is in this post office area: Palestine TX 75801, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 22, 2019.
-This page originally submitted on January 22, 2019, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 139 times since then.
-Photos: 1, 2. submitted on January 22, 2019, by Brian Anderson of Kingwood, Texas.
+This page was last revised on June 6, 2020.
+It was originally submitted on June 30, 2019, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 121 times since then and 40 times this year.
+Photos: 1, 2, 3. submitted on June 30, 2019, by Larry D. Moore of Del Valle, Texas. • Andrew Ruppenstein was the editor who published this page.